intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/QuickStart/install_sgx_driver.md

 Checklist for SGX Driver:

 1. Please [check if your CPU has SGX feature](https://www.intel.com/content/www/us/en/support/articles/000028173/processors.html).
 2. Check if SGX feature is correctly enabled on BIOS.
+Please ensure enough memory is installed.
+   * Disable `UMA-Based Clustering`.
-Please ensure enough memory and Reserved Memory Range Registers (PRMRR) are configured for SGX.
+   * Enable `SGX` or `SW Guard Extensions(SGX)`.
+Set `PRMRR` to the max.
+Please ensure Reserved Memory Range Registers (PRMRR) are configured for SGX.
+   * SGX will reserve some memory from the installed memory.
+This memory (PRMRR) can not be seen by your system (total memory), e.g., `free -h`.
+So, `Installed Memory = Total Memory + 2 * PRMRR`.
 3. Recommended OS (Operating System): Ubuntu 18.04/20.04, CentOS 8, Redhat 8.

 Note that SGX driver has been merged to Linux Kernel from 5.11+.
 After enabling SGX feature during kernel building, SGX driver will be automatically enabled.
 So, we recommend our customers upgrade their kernel to 5.14+ with SGX enabled.
 See [Building Linux Kernel from Source with SGX Enabled](#building-linux-kernel-from-source-with-sgx-enabled).